Learning a Tree-Structured Ising Model in Order to Make Predictions: Outline of Proof

-consist of the set of strong edges in tree $\T$ and let $\Tc$ be the Chow-Liu tree as in Equation~\eqref{e:ChowLiuTree}.
-Let $\Pcorr$ be the event that all strong edges in $\T$ as defined in~\eqref{e:Estrong} are recovered using the Chow-Liu algorithm:
+consist of the set of strong edges in tree $\T$.
+Let $\Tc$ be the Chow-Liu tree defined in Equation~\eqref{e:ChowLiuTree}.
+Weak edges are those that are not strong, \textit{i.e.}, $\EE_{\T}\setminus \EEstrong_{\T}(\eps)$.
+Let $\Pcorr$ be the event that all strong edges in $\T$ as defined in~\eqref{e:Estrong} are recovered by the Chow-Liu tree :

 Finally, define the event